SatwikDutta/All-in-one-Handbook-for-Child-Speech-Corpus/README.md

 # Work in Progress!

-This paper has been accepted for presentation at the 10th Workshop on Speech and Language Technology in Education (SLaTE 2025).
-We will comtinue to work and update this Github with the relevant resources.
+This paper has been accepted for presentation at the 10th Workshop on Speech and Language Technology in Education (SLaTE 2025), a Satellite Workshop of the 2025 Interspeech Conference.
+We will continue to work and update this GitHub with the relevant resources.

 ## Citation